 - Impingement – Impingement typically occurs because of abnormal movement and tracking of the humeral head as you lift your arm overhead.
 Pain typically occurs when lifting your arm at or above 90 degrees.

 - Arthritis – The two main forms of arthritis that affect the shoulder are osteoarthritis and rheumatoid arthritis.
-Both of these result in loss of motion, weakness to the shoulder muscles, and difficulty performing normal, daily tasks.
+Both of these result in loss of motion, weakness to the shoulder muscles, and difficulty performing daily tasks.
 Rheumatoid arthritis occurs when the immune system decides to attack the membranes surrounding the shoulder joint, resulting in pain and inflammation.
-Osteoarthritis occurs when the cartilage in the shoulder joint experiences significant “wear and tear,” typically due to age or excessive overuse.
+Osteoarthritis occurs when the cartilage in the shoulder joint experiences significant “wear and tear.”
+Typically due to age or excessive overuse.

-- Tendonitis – Tendonitis develops when a person’s shoulder joint is overworked, usually as a result of the physical demands of their job, overhead activity, or sport.
-Poor posture can cause tendinitis because it alters the balance of your shoulders and can cause tightness and weakness, putting you at risk of tendon injury.
+- Tendonitis – Tendonitis develops when a person’s shoulder joint is overworked.
+Typically as a result of the physical demands of their job, overhead activity, or sport.
+Poor posture can cause tendinitis because it alters the balance of your shoulders and can cause tightness and weakness.
+Subsequently putting you at risk of tendon injury.
 This causes the tendons to undergo ongoing inflammation, resulting in swelling and painful impingement when raising your arm.

 - Frozen shoulder – Frozen shoulder is characterized by a painful loss of shoulder motion as well as a tightening of the shoulder joint that severely restricts motion.
 Adhesive capsulitis is another name for it.
-If your arm has been in a cast or sling for a long time, or if you have been bedridden for a while, this condition can develop.
+If your arm has been in a cast or sling for a long time, or if you have been bedridden for a period of time, this condition may develop.
 Some ethnicities are more predisposed, and women from 40-60 years of age tend to have more instances of this condition than men.

 - Rotator cuff injuries – Rotator cuff injuries, also known as “torn shoulders,” are commonly associated with deep shoulder pain, arm weakness, difficulty reaching behind the back, and difficulty sleeping due to pain.
-Surgery may be necessary depending on the severity and situation, but proper therapy can often help reduce pain and restore rotator cuff strength without the need for surgery.
-Physical therapy, chiropractic care, acupuncture, massage therapy, assisted stretching, and personal training will be an important part of the recovery process if surgery is required.
+Surgery may be necessary depending on the severity and situation.
+However, proper therapy can often help reduce pain and restore rotator cuff strength without the need for surgery.
+Physical therapy, chiropractic care, acupuncture, massage therapy, assisted stretching, and personal training will be an important part of the recovery process.

 Benefits Of Treatment For Shoulder Pain

-Our treatments are a non-invasive, natural, and comfortable way to relieve shoulder pain without the use of harmful drugs or invasive surgery.
+Our treatments are a non-invasive, natural, and a comfortable way to relieve shoulder pain.
+Eliminating the use of harmful drugs or invasive surgery.
 Our multidisciplinary team has treated a wide range of shoulder pain conditions, with many patients seeing significant improvement and relief after just a few sessions!

 We will look at your range of motion, strength, coordination, medical history, joint mobility, and joint motion mechanics during your evaluation.
 Our Midland or Freeland, MI expert will be able to create a personalized treatment plan to manage and relieve your shoulder pain once they have identified the source of your discomfort.